gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

  - Completed Signin UI.

 Q2.
 What am I planning to work on next?
- - Implement Sign in react hooks.
+ - Implement Sign in react API endpoints.

 Q3.
 What tasks are blocked waiting on another team member?
  - N/A